fatemehmousavibasir1/d/HOW TO READ THE FILES.md

 # Prediction-of-Heart-Disease
-https://htmlpreview.github.io/?<The URL of the HTML code>
+https://htmlpreview.github.io/?
+The URL of the HTML code